A global log for medical AI: Main

-Artificial intelligence (AI), including predictive and generative foundation models, is being implemented in clinical settings globally at an unprecedented rate and in a fragmented and largely unregulated manner.
-As of January 2025, at least 377 healthcare systems and providers in the U.S. alone have piloted or adopted 70 generative AI tools developed by 49 different companies for clinical decision support, patient communication, documentation, claims processing, and healthcare administration \autocite{palmer_guide_2023, umeton_gpt-4_2024, landi_epic_2025}; the majority of American physicians now report using AI technologies in clinical care \autocite{american_medical_association_physician_2025}.
-These trends translate globally; for example, 48\% of clinicians surveyed across 109 countries report using AI for work \autocite{elsevier_clinician_2025}, and more than 300 hospitals in China have attempted to integrate local DeepSeek deployments into hospital systems \autocite{zeng_deepseeks_2025}.
-This rapid adoption is driven by the strong technical performance of new AI models across several largely synthetic medical benchmarks.
-Large language models (LLMs), for example, have matched or outperformed physicians in diagnostic accuracy \autocite{kanjee_accuracy_2023, goh_large_2024, cabral_clinical_2024}, clinical text summarization \autocite{van_veen_adapted_2024}, medical question-answering tasks including licensing examinations \autocite{xie_preliminary_2024, katz_gpt_2024, singhal_large_2023, tu_towards_2024}, patient dialogue evaluated for quality and empathy \autocite{ayers_comparing_2023, tu_towards_2024-1}, and multi-step medical reasoning \autocite{brodeur_superhuman_2024}.
-However, concerns about coherence, accuracy, hallucinations \autocite{ahmad_creating_2023, kim_medical_2025}, and bias \autocite{mittermaier_bias_2023, cross_bias_2024} persist, and the real-world clinical performance of these models at the healthcare system-level remains poorly understood \autocite{wornow_shaky_2023}.
-Although more realistic benchmarks have begun to emerge \autocite{arora_healthbench_2025, bedi_medhelm_2025}, systematic, production-grade evaluations that measure clinical impact in deployed settings are rare \autocite{shah_making_2019, youssef_external_2023, agweyu_retrospective_2025}.
+Artificial intelligence (AI) is rapidly entering clinical settings in a fragmented and largely unregulated manner.
+As of May 2025, at least 377 healthcare systems and providers in the U.S. have piloted or adopted 70 generative AI tools developed by 49 companies for clinical decision support, patient communication, documentation, claims processing, and healthcare administration \autocite{palmer_guide_2023, umeton_gpt-4_2024, landi_epic_2025}.
+The majority of American physicians report using AI technologies in clinical care \autocite{american_medical_association_physician_2025}.
+Similar trends are observed globally: 48\% of clinicians across 109 countries report AI use in their work \autocite{elsevier_clinician_2025}, and large-scale deployments are emerging across health systems in China \autocite{zeng_deepseeks_2025}.